BarbzCodez/BarbzCodez/README.md

   - You can download it [here](https://git-scm.com/download/win).
 - **GitHub Account**: This is where your resume is going to be hosted.
   - If you need an account go to [GitHub SignUp](https://github.com/signup).
-  - If you are new to GitHub checkout the [GitHub Resources](#github) for a quick start.
 - **Visual Studio Code**: This where you can edit your resume and use both Git and GitHub seamlessly.
   - You can download it [here](#visual-studio-code-vs-code).